Winter is coming, and it's time to start getting creative in the kitchen...

 1. What are the best apples to make an apple cake with?

 While the apple and date cake recipe doesn't call for any specific varieties, Honeycrisp and Granny Smith apples can give you the best bang for your buck.
-If you prefer your cake more tart, or for a sweeter experience, go with Gala or Fuji.
+If you prefer your cake to be like more of a tart, or for a sweeter experience, go with Gala or Fuji.

 2. Should apples be peeled for apple cake?